Real People Stories – Barbara

 GW, Sex life, and treatments

 Hi, I am 22 years old and currently in a relationship.
 I recently got diagnosed with HPV due to GW on the mons pubis (right before the opening of the vagina).
 There are so many tiny ones, but they are pretty itchy.
 (This could be due to yeast overgrowth, but I feel it on the surface area, and warts tests show that the HPV GW are it) and I have bigger ones in little clusters on my perineum and near my anus.
-I got my CA125 levels tested and they are normal.
+I got my CA125 levels checked and they are normal.
 But these viral growths look like dark-raised skin growth or tags.
 It’s so disheartening and depressing.
 I am trying to stay positive.

 Support from My Boyfriend